Chatham School District: Gustavus School

-Gustavus School serves about 45 students in grades K-12 in and around Gustavas.
+Gustavus School serves about 45 students in grades K-12 in and around Gustavus.

 Tenakee Springs School

 The Tenakee Springs School is a school building in Tenakee Springs used to support homeschooling families; in periods prior to 2016 it was a full-service school.
 The building has three classrooms, a commercial grade kitchen, and a library.
 Jennifer Canfield of Juneau Empire described it as "a relatively large facility."

 Angoon Schools

 Angoon Elementary School and Angoon High School serve about 125 students.

 Correspondence school

 The district operates a correspondence school.

 Former schools

 Cube Cove School, closed in or before 2002.